CBD dosage for anxiety related disorders?

-Concerning CBD and Anxiety the questions asked regularly are:
+Concerning CBD oil and Anxiety the questions asked regularly are:

-How much CBD should I take for anxiety?
+How many mg of CBD oil should I take for anxiety?

 What is the best CBD oil for anxiety?